szermatt/mistty/docs/source/usage.rst

 MisTTY buffers are split into two zones, with different behaviors:

- - The :dfn:`terminal zone`, marked by a purple line on the left of the window, is where you can type command and interact with the terminal.
+The :dfn:`terminal zone`, marked by a purple line on the left of the window, is where you can type command and interact with the terminal.
 In this zone, :kbd:`TAB` triggers the shell completion, if available.
 With some shells, you'll see autosuggestions as you type.

- - The :dfn:`scrollback zone`, is where you can see commands that have been executed and their output.
+The :dfn:`scrollback zone`, is where you can see commands that have been executed and their output.

 The scrollback zone behaves as a normal Emacs buffer.
 You can modify it as you see fit.

-The terminal zone limits what you can do.
-When a shell is attached to the terminal, you can edit the command you're about to run.
-You can't edit the prompt itself, on the other hand - or rather, if you do change the prompt, your change will be undone by the shell.
+The terminal zone, on the other hand, limits what you can do: When a shell is attached to the terminal, you can edit the command you're about to run, but you can't edit the prompt itself - or rather, if you do change the prompt, your change will be undone by the shell.

-The terminal zone is where the magic happens, where you can a mix of Emacs and shell key bindings to edit the command line.
+The terminal zone is where the magic happens: this is where you can use a mix of Emacs and shell key bindings to edit the command line.
 The trickiest part is choosing which key bindings you want Emacs to handle and which key bindings you want the shell to handle.

-By default, Emacs handles everything but a few key bindings that are sent directly to the terminal, bypassing Emacs:
+By default, Emacs handles everything but a few key bindings are sent directly to the terminal, bypassing Emacs:

 - :kbd:`RET`, to ask the shell to run the command
 - :kbd:`TAB`, to ask the shell to run command completion,